 8:13 a.m., local time.
 You awaken suddenly in a crude lean-to, wan sunlight and fetid water leaking on to your face through the plastic tarp that forms the roof of the shack.
-[All text that denotes a change in location or action, including the beginning of conversations but not every exchange within those conversations, should be timestamped.]

 What?
 Where am I?

 Current location: [latitude/longitude], city of Craylea, within the province of [name], city-state of [name].
 More specifically, you are in the tent city lying on the outskirts of the anomaly colloquially referrred to as the Craylea Mar. // Even more specifically, you’re directly underneath falling water, which, according to my calculations, has a 63% chance of containing human waste material.
 I strongly recommend you change position, at minimum.
 [Move away from the water. / Go outside the tent.]